-25 Daines (2002, p.
+Daines (2002, p.
 1596) notes two explanations of the significance of the model act, which are not distinguishable in his model: IPO firms might value a state's adopting the act for its substantive content (the model act rules), or for a network effect (the model act provides a stock of precedents and commentary of value for firms' business planning).
-He notes that a variable for a state's responsiveness to legal innovations (as measured by Romano, 1985) was significant in some model specifications.
+He notes that another variable measuring the quality of a legal regime, an index of a state's responsiveness to legal innovations (as measured by Romano, 1985) was significant in some model specifications.